Ilmari Pyykkö: Work

-Pyykkӧ began his career as a research associate at the University of Helsinki under the Department of Physiology from 1971-1973.
-From 1977-1983 he was a resident at the University Hospital of Lund where the later half of his time there was spent as a specialist and senior physician.
+Pyykkӧ began his career as a research associate at the University of Helsinki under the Department of Physiology from 1971 to 1973.
+From 1977 to 1983 he was a resident at the University Hospital of Lund where the later half of his time there was spent as a specialist and senior physician.
 Next he spent a year as a senior researcher at the Institute of Occupational Health.
-He held various positions with University Hospital of Helsinki from 1991-1995 including clinical teacher, professor, and Vc.
+He held various positions with University Hospital of Helsinki from 1991 to 1995 including clinical teacher, professor, and Vc.
 Professor of Ear, Nose, and Throat Diseases.
 In 1995 he started working as a professor and the Head of the section of Otorhinolaryngology at Karolinska Institute in Stockholm and continued this position until 2002.
 During this time he acted as prefect of the Institute of Ear and Skin at Karolinska Institute from 1997-1999.
 In 2002 he accepted a position as professor in the Department of Ear, Nose and Throat Disease at Tampere University Hospital where he currently holds the position as head of the hearing and balance research unit.

 He is a member of eight editorial boards and has supervised of 25 doctoral dissertations.